dfinity/motoko/design/IDL.md

 ## Binary Format

-At runtime, every IDL value is serialised into a triple (T, M, R), where T ("type") and M ("memory") are sequences of bytes and R ("references") is a sequence of references.
+At runtime, every Candid value is serialised into a triple (T, M, R), where T ("type") and M ("memory") are sequences of bytes and R ("references") is a sequence of references.
 If R is empty, it can be omitted.

 By making the type of the data explicit, (1) the serialised data becomes self-describing, which is useful for tooling, (2) error discovery and error handling is improved, (3) the binary format is decoupled from versioning concerns, so that the latter can be designed more flexible.